-Now in its third year, IDC is run as a co-operative, by artists for artists and is supported by ReadyMade Works.
+Now in its fourth year, IDC is run as a co-operative, by artists for artists and is supported by ReadyMade Works.
 Taught by industry professionals it has been formed from a desire and passion to have a regular open space to take class, train, share practice and to connect with an independent dance network in a supportive environment.

 Sydney IDC (Independent Dance Classes) offers weekly classes located conveniently at the ReadyMade Studio in Ultimo.

 Classes run every Tuesday so there are lots of opportunities to teach as well!
 The teaching roster will rotate every 1–2 weeks and we welcome young artists to lead a class.
 If you are interested please drop us an email with potential dates; a short class description (max 100 words); and a short bio (max 100 words).

 Come and connect at IDC with independent dance makers and teachers.